Michael Umale Adikwu: Career

 Adikwu worked as a hospital pharmacist at the Health Services Management Board in Benue starting in 1988.
 He began as a Lecturer II at the University of Nigeria, Nsukka in 1990.
 He served as head of department from 1995 to 1998 and 2002–2004 and was named as Professor of Pharmaceutics in 1998.
-He has served as Vice Chancellor of the University of Abuja since 2014.
+He served as Vice Chancellor of the University of Abuja from 2014 to 2019.
 He served as visiting professor at the University of Manchester and has written more than 170 journal articles.

 Adikwu has won many scholarships in the course of his career, including Associate of the Third World Academy of Sciences in Trieste in Italy (2008) and a Global Technological Entertainment and Development (TED) Conference Travel Fellowship, Arusha Tanzania, in 2007.
 He held an Alexander Von Humboldt Foundation Fellowship in Germany from 1999 to 2000; Matsumae International Foundation Fellowship, Japan in year 2002; Federal Scholarship for Best 20 Students, University of Nigeria, Nsukka in year 1982–1986; Federal Scholarship for Best 3 Students, Federal Government College, Jos.

 Awards and honors

 Adikwu has received research grants from the Royal Society of Chemistry of Great Britain, the Third World Academy of Sciences, the International Foundation for Science in Sweden, the Raw Materials Research and Development Council in Abuja, and the National Institute for Pharmaceutical Research and Development in Abuja.

 He received the Nigerian Academy of Science's Outstanding Scholar in Science award in 2006 and the May and Baker Professional Service Award in Pharmacy in 2009.
 Also in 2009, he was named Fellow of the Nigerian Academy of Science.

 Adikwu can communicate in English, French and German.

-Prof Adikwu is married with 6 children.
+Professor Adikwu married Victoria; they have six children.